John Kirby, Dean

 Total: 36 credits.

 This major, offered by the Department of Fisheries, Animal and Veterinary Science, is designed for students interested in applied animal science careers.
-Options are available to students interested in veterinary medicine, animal sciences, and laboratory animal science.
-Those students who intend to use their study in animal science as credentials for secondary-school teaching should also enroll in this major.
+Options are available to students interested in veterinary medicine, animal sciences, and animal management.

 Animal Science Option.
 This option includes animal nutrition, physiology, behavior, and disease.
 Students will normally emphasize one or more of these areas.
 A strong preparatory background in the basic sciences is needed.
 Students in this option seek employment in technical areas and/or continue their studies in specialized graduate programs.